-This plan has been created based on the comments received during several community engagement events.

-Face-to-face engagement encouraged the community to submit comments and suggestions at the June Community Council AGM and meeting in Ardvasar and the September meeting in Tarskavaig.
-Engagement events took place at Armadale Stores, An Crùbh and the Community Café, Ardvasar.
-SCC and SCT used their social media, the Sleat community Facebook page, and the community newsletter to promote an online survey.
-Posters were put up around Sleat advertising the survey and the link emailed to over 350 recipients of the Sleat newsletter, to specific community groups, general crofting grazings groups, the moorings association and to the Camuscross and Duisdale initiative.
+This plan is based on comments received during a range of engagement events.
+Face-to-face engagement encouraged the community to submit comments and suggestions at the June 2024 Community Council AGM/meeting in Ardvasar and the September meeting in Tarskavaig.
+Engagement events took place at Armadale Stores, An Crùbh and the Ardvasar Community Café.
+SCC and SCT used social media, public notices and the community newsletter (distributed to 350 people) to promote an online survey.
+Emails were sent to specific community groups, crofting grazings groups, the moorings association and to the Camuscross and Duisdale initiative.
 Beyond this, informal conversations were held with local community groups, businesses and individuals, including pupils at Bun-sgoil Shlèite.

 Over 650 comments were received and analysed, grouping them into several emergent categories (some submissions crossed over multiple categories).
 We presented these categories at the November meeting of the Community Council.
-From here, submissions were reviewed and analysed thematically to identify:
+From here, submissions were reviewed and analysed thematically.
+The qualitative data set was then used to generate the eight thematic areas identified in the 'community priorities' section of the plan and to define key issues (positive and challenges) and proposals (short term and medium/long term).
+This community-generated data forms the basis for this Local Place Plan.